MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-query-data.md

 When a table column contains a null value, or if the column wasn't requested, the [Entity.Attributes](xref:Microsoft.Xrm.Sdk.Entity.Attributes) collection won't include the value.
 There isn't a key to access it or a value to return.
 The absence of the attribute indicates that it's null.

-Columns that are not valid for read will return null values.
+Columns that are not valid for read always return null values.
 The definition of these columns have the [AttributeMetadata.IsValidForRead](/dotnet/api/microsoft.xrm.sdk.metadata.attributemetadata.isvalidforread) property set to `false`.

-## Early bound classes manage null values
+### Early bound classes manage null values

 When you use the [early bound style](early-bound-programming.md#early-bound), the properties of the generated classes that inherit from [Entity class](xref:Microsoft.Xrm.Sdk.Entity) manage this and return a null value.
 [Learn about generating early bound classes](generate-early-bound-classes.md)

-## How to mitigate null values using late bound classes
+### How to mitigate null values using late bound classes

-When you use the [late bound style](early-bound-programming.md#late-bound), if you try to access the value using an indexer on the [Entity.Attributes](xref:Microsoft.Xrm.Sdk.Entity.Attributes) or [Entity.FormattedValues](xref:Microsoft.Xrm.Sdk.Entity.FormattedValues) collections, you'll get an <xref:System.Collections.Generic.KeyNotFoundException> with the message `The given key was not present in the dictionary`.
+When you use the [late bound style](early-bound-programming.md#late-bound), if you try to access the value using an indexer on the [Entity.Attributes](xref:Microsoft.Xrm.Sdk.Entity.Attributes) or [Entity.FormattedValues](xref:Microsoft.Xrm.Sdk.Entity.FormattedValues) collections, you'll get an <xref:System.Collections.Generic.KeyNotFoundException> with this message: `The given key was not present in the dictionary`.

 To avoid this problem when using the late-bound style, you can use two strategies: